Search other staff

 Profile

-Dorothy Tembo holds a Ph.D. in Religions from SOAS, University of London obtained in 2018.
-Her research interests lie in the combined fields of colonialism and Christianity.
-Her work explores missionary and African agency in colonial Malawi.
-She uses historiographical methodologies to examine the impact of mission work on the construction of ethnic identities, gender, African marriage, and African religions in colonial Malawi.
-This involves delineating European and African voices in sources that are Eurocentric.
-She uses gender, religion, and identity as frameworks of analysis to recover African voices that have been distorted in the missionary and colonial archive.
-She primarily works with missionary archives from the Free Church of Scotland and Dutch Reformed Church Missions, Cape Town, South Africa.
+Dorothy Tembo earned her Ph.D. in Religions from SOAS, University of London in 2018.
+Her research focuses on the interplay between colonialism and Christianity, specifically investigating the dynamics of missionary efforts and African agency in the context of colonial Malawi.
+Employing historiographical methodologies, Tembo critically examines how mission work influenced the formation of ethnic identities, gender roles, African marriage practices, and indigenous religions within colonial Malawi.
+Her analysis delineates the contributions of both European and African voices, particularly in sources that often present a Eurocentric bias.
+By utilizing frameworks of gender, religion, and identity, she aims to recover and amplify African perspectives that have been obscured in both missionary records and colonial narratives.
+Her primary archival research is conducted within the missionary archives of the Free Church of Scotland and the Dutch Reformed Church Missions based in Cape Town, South Africa.

 Publications